cisagov/ScubaGear/baselines/exo.md

 - _Last modified:_ June 2023

 #### MS.EXO.14.3v1
-Allowed domains SHALL NOT be added.
+Allowed domains SHALL NOT be added to inbound anti-spam protection policies.

 - _Rationale:_ Legitimate emails may be incorrectly filtered by spam protections.
 Adding allowed senders is an acceptable method of